peteroupc/CBOR/docs/PeterO.Numbers.EDecimal.md

 <b>Parameters:</b>

- * <i>ctx</i>: A context for controlling the precision, ExtendedDecimal.ToERounding(rounding) mode, and exponent range.
+ * <i>ctx</i>: A context for controlling the precision, rounding mode, and exponent range.
 The precision is interpreted as the maximum bit length of the mantissa.
 Can be null.

 <b>Returns:</b>

 The closest value to this object's value, rounded to the specified precision.
 Returns the same value as this object if <i>ctx</i>
  is null or the precision and exponent range are unlimited.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>ctx</i>
- is null.

 ### RoundToExponent

-    public PeterO.ExtendedDecimal RoundToExponent(
+    public PeterO.Numbers.EDecimal RoundToExponent(
         int exponentSmall,
-        PeterO.PrecisionContext ctx);
+        PeterO.Numbers.EContext ctx);

 Returns a decimal number with the same value as this object, and rounds it to a new exponent if necessary.